dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 * Secure context (HTTPS deployment)

-  When deploying you application / website for production, make sure to serve it via a secure HTTPS connection.
+  When deploying your application / website for production, make sure to serve it via a secure HTTPS connection.
 This is required for two reasons

   * Access to the camera video stream is only granted in a security context.
 Most browsers impose this restriction.
-  > Some browsers like Chrome may grant the access for the local IP addresses `http://127.0.0.1` and `http://localhost` or even for pages opened directly from the local disk (`file:///...`).
+  > Some browsers like Chrome may grant the access for `http://127.0.0.1` and `http://localhost` or even for pages opened directly from the local disk (`file:///...`).
 This can be helpful for temporary development and test.

   * Dynamsoft License requires a secure context to work.